fimbullinter/wotan/packages/wotan/README.md

 Overrides are processed in order and applied in order.
 The latter one overrides all prior overrides.

 Note that in the example above `*.spec.ts` matches in all directories.
 Normally patterns are matched relative to the configuration file they are specified in.
 Patterns without any slash are treated special.
-These will only be matched against the basename of every file in every directory.
+They will only be matched against the basename of every file in every directory.
 If you want to limit the pattern to the current directory, you can prefix it with `./` resulting in `./*.spec.ts`.

+`*` also matches the leading do if present, so you don't need a second glob pattern for dotfiles.
+That means `*.spec.ts` matches `.some.spec.ts` as well as `some.spec.ts`.

 ### Configuring Rules